tlimato/Quake-III-Fast-Inverse-Square/README.md

 \log_2(V) = \frac{1}{2^{23}} * (M + E * 2^{23}) + \mu - 127
 $$

-THIS MEANS THAT the Bit Representation of a floating point number V is it's own log_2 value.
+THIS MEANS THAT the Bit Representation of a floating point number V is its own log_2 value.
 This brings us to how the "Evil Bit Hack" Works.
 The input is stored in float $y$.
 Floats, by default in C, do not enable us to use Bitwise Operations.
 Therefore, we must use the "Evil bit hack" to get the bitwise representation of the float.
-We want to keep the decimal number and the bits that make it up, but in a long datatype without the conversion messing with our bits. (i.e just copy the bits 1-1 from a float y to a long).
+We want to keep the decimal number and the bits that make it up but in a long datatype without the conversion messing with our bits. (i.e. just copy the bits 1-1 from a float y to a long).
 To do this we can convert the **memory address** NOT the number in it.

 ```c
 i = * (long *) &y;
 ```
-From right to left, we take the adress of a float and cast it to a pointer of a long adresss. we then dereference the pointer to the long , which reads the value as if it were a long and assigns it to $i$.
+From right to left, we take the address of a float and cast it to a pointer of a long address. we then dereference the pointer to the long, which reads the value as if it were a long and assigns it to $i$.
 Now we can manipulate the bits of $i$ to get the value we want.

 ### Step 2: What the f*ck?

-Here is where our knowledge of the bit representation of a floating point number comes in to play.
+Here is where our knowledge of the bit representation of a floating point number comes into play.
 ```c
   i  = 0x5f3759df - ( i >> 1 );               // what the fuck?
   y  = * ( float * ) &i;
 ```
-First let's talk about what on earth we are doing to $i$. well we know that $log_2(y) = it's own bitwise representation$.
+First, let's talk about what on earth we are doing to $i$. well we know that $log_2(y) = it's own bitwise representation$.
 Therefore, we can use the bitwise representation to do the following